Sreya8/Software_Engineering/README.md

 or </br>
 > ````python3 metric_counter.py Test.py results.txt````

+## Sample Output
-Using the sample Test.py file, the following is output :
+Using the sample Test.py file, the following is the output :
 >````LOC: 8````</br>
 >````eLOC: 8````</br>
 >````Comment: 15````</br>